TRIQS/triqs/doc/reference/c++/arrays/map.rst

 Two standard functional constructs are provided :

-* *map* that promotes a function of the array element to a function of the array,
-  element by element.
+* *map* that promotes a function acting on the array element to an array function, acting element by element.

 * *fold* is the reduction of a function on the array.